express-rate-limit/express-rate-limit/README.md

 app.use(limiter)
 ```

-For a 'regular' web server (e.g. anything that uses `express.static()`), where
+To use it in a 'regular' web server (e.g. anything that uses
-the rate-limiter should only apply to certain requests:
+`express.static()`), where the rate-limiter should only apply to certain
+requests:

 ```js
 import rateLimit from 'express-rate-limit'